-Dr. Sleight, an associate professor in the Department of Biomedical Sciences and Disease, has been a faculty member at the College since 1983.
+Dr. Sleight, an Associate Professor in the Department of Biomedical Sciences and Disease, has been a faculty member at the College since 1983.
 He is the instructor for Ocular Pharmacology taught to second year optometry students and for the Advanced Ocular Disease I and II courses taught to third year optometry students at the College.
 He also teaches four computer-based training electives on ocular disease.
-Dr. Sleight brings 25 years of experience as a clinician to the classroom and is currently a private practitioner in Waterboro, Maine.
+Dr. Sleight brings 35 years of experience as a clinician to the classroom and is currently a private practitioner in Waterboro, Maine.

 Dr. Sleight’s is interested in using educational technology to enhance teaching and learning.
 In 2004, he was awarded a grant from the Fund for the Improvement of Post-Secondary Education, which provided funding for the development of the Ocular Disease Diagnostic Tutor, which is currently part of the elective program.
 Dr. Sleight has developed several blended learning modules which students take concurrently with face to face lectures.